ENDE

 1. Launch VPN Tracker 365 on your Mac

-2. Click File > New Protocol Connection > L2TP to create a new custom L2TP connection
+2. Select File then New Protocol Connection then L2TP to create a new custom L2TP connection

-3. Alternatively, click File > New Vendor Connection and choose your vendor and gateway from the list
+3. Or select File then New Vendor Connection and choose your vendor and gateway

 4. Enter a descriptive name for your connection

-Choose L2TP in the VPN Tracker menu to connect to an L2TP VPN on Mac
+Choose L2TP to create an L2tp VPN on Mac in VPN Tracker

 Step 2: Configure Gateway Settings

-• Enter your gateway's public IP address or hostname
+• Enter your gateway public IP address or hostname

 • Examples: 203.0.113.10 or vpn.company.com

-• If using Dynamic DNS, enter the full hostname
+• If you use Dynamic DNS, enter the full hostname

-L2TP VPN setup on Mac in VPN Tracker
+L2tp VPN on Mac gateway settings in VPN Tracker

-• Default Setting: VPN Tracker will usually select Host to Everywhere, which routes all your network traffic through the VPN
+• Default: Host to Everywhere routes all traffic through the VPN

-• Verify Configuration: Confirm that this matches the way your VPN gateway is set up
+• Verify: Confirm this matches your VPN gateway configuration

 Step 3: Configure Authentication